vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-docs-guidelines.md

 - Do not use the word _App_.

-- Do not include the version number of the app.
+- Do not include the app version number.

 | ✅ Do              | ❌ Don't                 |
 |--------------------|---------------------------|